 Several therapy options can help your child cope with daily challenges.
 Talk to your therapist about what is the best choice for your child.

 It helps the child open about his feelings, explore behavior patterns and ways to make better choices in the future.
 A child with ADHD may face challenges in his relationship with authority figures, family and peers.
 Through psychotherapy, he can cultivate the ability to handle these relationships better.

 Family therapy is a great way to come together and figure out how to work through disruptive behaviors.

-For instance, a timeout can be used when the child becomes out of control.
+1. Parenting Skills Training – Parents can be taught new strategies that they need to encourage and reward positive behavior in the child.
+For eg, a timeout can be used when he becomes out of control.
 Take time to be with the child, try to understand what his interests are and praise him for his achievements and abilities.
 Another trick could be to use meditation and relaxation techniques to cultivate calmness and manage stress.